vishnuvardhankunsoth/Vrinda_Store_Analysis/README.md

-# Excel-Vrinda_Data_Analysis
+# Advanced_Excel-Vrinda_Store_Data_Analysis
-Data analysis project by using Excel
+Data analysis project by using Advanced Excel

 Objective: Vrindha store wants to Create an annual sales report for 2022.
 So that, Vrindha can understand its customers and grow more sales in 2023.